openSUSE/news-o-o/_posts/2011-10-26-coffee-talk-with-michael-miller.markdown

 **4.**What are SUSE expectations from the openSUSE community?

-**MM:** I think my expectation is that there is always an openness, to accept contributors from inside the company :Â  welcomingÂ  SUSE as a part of the community.
+**MM:** I think my expectation is that there is always an openness, to accept contributors from inside the company :  welcoming  SUSE as a part of the community.
 As long as this is a truly, respectable, collaborative, free exchange of innovation, that the community will supports us as well, it's great.
-It really has to be mutual.Â  I hope too, that SUSE employees are not only engaged as a â€œcorporate guy,â€ but also as a person with interests, talents and just someone that gets excited about things they can contribute.
+It really has to be mutual.
+I hope too, that SUSE employees are not only engaged as a “corporate guy,” but also as a person with interests, talents and just someone that gets excited about things they can contribute.

-The SUSE business and the openSUSE community, we won't have always the same priorities, so another expectation would be to all agree that is OK : â€œwe don't need to all go to the same place at the same time.
-We can support each other, and that makes it mutual.â€
+The SUSE business and the openSUSE community, we won't have always the same priorities, so another expectation would be to all agree that is OK : “we don't need to all go to the same place at the same time.
+We can support each other, and that makes it mutual.”

 **5.**According to you, what are the main differences between SUSE and openSUSE?
 And how can we get over them to collaborate efficiently?